Greenhouse Vegetable Gardening

+Can you grow vegetables in a garden?
+Sturdi-Built builds greenhouses for vegetable gardening to make your gardening season longer and more seamless.
 A greenhouse is a great asset when growing vegetables in your garden, extending your growing season and even providing you with fresh vegetables through the winter and early spring.
 Successful greenhouse vegetable gardening requires the right environment, taking into consideration heat (in cooler months), cooling (in warm months), ventilation, air circulation, shading, humidity and lighting.
+Creating a successful backyard greenhouse for vegetables begins with a few essential items.

 Starting seeds: Seed starting for a vegetable garden is a common use for a greenhouse.
 Greenhouse vegetable gardening gives an early start to your garden.
 You need containers, soil, fertilizer, water, and in cool, northern areas, heat and light.
 Propagation mats under seed flats helps germination by warming the soil.
 Seeds can also be planted directly into a soil bench warmed by a soil cable.